DerickEddington/sem_safe/README.md

 OSs.
 If not, adding support for other POSIX OSs should be easy but might require making tweaks to this crate's conditional compilation and/or linking.

-### macOS Unsupportable
+### macOS Partially Unsupportable

-Unfortunately, macOS does not provide the unnamed semaphores API (in violation of modern POSIX versions requiring it), and so it's not possible for this crate to work on macOS.
-If, in the future, this crate adds support for the named semaphores, it looks like that should work on macOS because it does provide that.
+Unfortunately, macOS does not provide the unnamed semaphores API (in violation of modern POSIX versions requiring it), and so it's not possible for that aspect of this crate to work on macOS.
+However, this crate's support for the named semaphores does work on macOS because it does provide that.
+This crate provides a helper to create *anonymous* named semaphores that are mostly like unnamed semaphores, for uses of unnamed semaphores that need a workaround on macOS.